sercasti/datalaketools/README.md

 Then click on "save"

-1. Return to the Airflow home, find the "hello_postgres_postgres_operator" DAG and activate it on the left toogle, then click on "Trigger DAG" on the right-hand side.
+1. Return to the Airflow home, find the "hello_postgres_postgres_operator" DAG and activate it on the left toogle, then click on "Trigger DAG" on the right-hand side (first icon).

 ### Part 7: Apache Airflow to Apache NiFi

-Within the Airflow service in your browser at <http://localhost:8085/admin/> let’s create a connection for our NiFi service as follows:
+Within the Airflow service in your browser at <http://localhost:8085/admin/> let’s create a connection for our NiFi service as follows.
+Click on Admin -> Connections in the top bar.
+Click "Create"

 - Conn ID: mynifi_connection
 - Conn Type: Postgres (Since there is no NiFi connection type, thus we use postgres as a stand-in.)